 E-Procurement Entails the Digitalization of all Purchasing Processes

 Companies are making rapid progress when it comes to digitalizing purchasing activities.
 However, SMEs in particular run the risk of lagging behind their competitors.
-The BME Electronic Procurement Barometer points out that implementing digital purchasing processes is not a sure-fire success.
+The BME Electronic Procurement Barometer [DE, PDF] points out that implementing digital purchasing processes is not a sure-fire success.
 “SMEs in particular are still struggling in this area”, says BME Managing Director, Dr. Silvius Grobosch.

 The first steps towards digitalizing purchase processes were taken around two decades ago, when the term e-procurement came into existence.
 Initially, this was limited to communication with suppliers via electronic marketplaces, in line with the Amazon principle for the business world.
 The expanded concept of e-procurement, as we use it today, encompasses much more.
 For example, the PEPPOL project (Pan-European Public Procurement Online) was initiated in 2008 with the aim of standardizing digital procurement at a European level.
 In e-procurement, the focus is now on all the digital transformation of all purchasing processes – a task that presents considerable challenges, especially for smaller companies.

 With the digitalization of purchasing and the standardization of procurement processes, the topic of contract management as a decisive success factor is becoming increasingly important.
 Integrated electronic contract management forms the basis for successful, integrated e-procurement strategies.

 This way, digital contract management addresses some of the biggest purchasing challenges facing both SMEs and international corporations on a daily basis: